-Revenue Driving Decisions at RIDOT – Not Safety
+Revenue driving decisions at RIDOT – Not safety

-Providence, RI – The Oxford Street Bridge, located near the Thurbers Avenue curve on Interstate 95, is scheduled to serve as the fourth truck-toll gantry location in Governor Raimondo’s RhodeWorks program.
+PROVIDENCE, R.I.
+(April 8, 2019) – The Oxford Street Bridge, located near the Thurbers Avenue curve on Interstate 95, is scheduled to serve as the fourth truck-toll gantry location in Governor Raimondo’s RhodeWorks program.
 The fifty-foot raised overpass, with a planned superstructure replacement at an estimated cost of $10.8 million, boasts a 72% sufficiency rating which, by generally accepted engineering standards, means it is not in need of urgent repair.

 Rhode Island Trucking Association president Christopher Maxwell sited a 2017 letter authored by a nationally-recognized independent third-party structural engineer, Richard Walther of Wiss, Janney, Elster Associates in Chicago stated: “The Oxford Street Bridge is neither structurally-deficient nor functionally obsolete, so its inclusion in the RhodeWorks program, at this time, does not advance the state’s goal.”
 The state goal referenced by Walther was RIDOT’s plan to bring 90% of all bridges to sufficiency within a decade.